carpentries/governance/minutes/motions.md

 **Voting:** Motion passes with: 6 yes, 0 no, 0 abstain
 **Date:** 2022-09-16

-## Change in the voting eligibility for the 2022-2023 Carpentries Executive Council Elections
+## Voting Eligibility for the 2022-2023 Carpentries Executive Council Elections

 I move to approve the following conditions for the 2022-2023 Executive Council Elections voting eligibility: